FZJ-INM1-BDA/siibra-python/siibra/atlases/sparseindex.md

 = 68240168 bytes = 65 mb
 ```

-[3] conservative estimage of memory usage of old spatial index of a map in ICBM 152 nolinear assymetric space
+[3] conservative estimate of memory usage of old spatial index of a map in ICBM 152 nonlinear asymetric space

 ```
 193 * 229 * 193 (NifTI shape) * 4 (uint32 datatype)